phoenixframework/phoenix/guides/contexts.md

 ```

 If we follow the "Back" link, we get a list of all products, which should contain the one we just created.
 Likewise, we can update this record or delete it.
 Now that we've seen how it works in the browser, it's time to take a look at the generated code.

+> #### Naming things is hard {: .tip}
+>
+> When starting a web application, it may be hard to draw lines or name its different contexts, especially when the domain you are working with is not as well established as e-commerce.
+>
+> If you're stuck when defining or naming a context, you can simply create a new context using the plural form of the resource you're creating.
+For example, a `Products` context for managing products.
+You will find that, even in such cases, you will organically discover other resources that belong to the `Products` context, such as categories or image galleries.
+>
+> As your applications grows and the different parts of your system become clear, you can simply rename the context or move resources around.
+The beauty of Elixir modules is that they are stateless, so moving them around should be simply a matter of renaming the module names (and renaming the files for conssitency).

 ## Starting with generators